superbuilders/playcademy-godot-template/addons/playcademy/backend/README.md

 ### Port conflicts

-- Servers automatically find next available port if preferred port is busy
-- Check the panel to see actual URLs being used
+- Servers use canonical ports (4321 for sandbox, 8788 for backend)
+- If a port is busy, the server will fail to start with a clear error
-- You can change preferred ports in Project Settings
+- Stop the other process using the port, or change the port in Project Settings
+- Use `lsof -i :4321` (macOS/Linux) or `netstat -ano | findstr :4321` (Windows) to find what's using a port